dimitri-mar/SchellingBoardAR/README.md

+# The Schelling Board Augmented Reality

-# Schelling Segregation Model Table Game Parser
+This app helps to play Schelling Segregation Model Table Game by using Augmented Reality.
+It helps to play the game by using a phone or a tablet to check the happy and unhappy agents.

 ## Launch app